massimocandela/dataflux/README.md

 The store can be initialized with [various options](#configuration).
 You need only one store for the entire application, that's why you should declare it in its own file and import it in multiple places.

-The creation of a model requires at least a name and an url.
+The creation of a model requires at least a name and a url.
 GET, POST, PUT, and DELETE operations are going to be performed against the same url.
 [Models can be created with considerably more advanced options.](#models-creation)

 A JS object is automatically created for each item returned by the API, for each model.
 The object has the same properties of the JSON item plus some high-level method (see [objects methods](#objects-methods)).
 **All the objects are indexed in the store.**